-- Preamble: A long transmit preamble may provide a more reliable connection or slightly longer range.
-A short transmit preamble might give slightly better performance. - Transmit Power: Lowering the output power level lets you reduce the chance of interference with other nearby access points, but reduces the range of your adapter. - Wireless Mode: Select the wireless protocols you will use.
+- Power Saving: Select On if you are using a notebook computer running on battery power. - Preamble: A long transmit preamble may provide a more reliable connection or slightly longer range.
+A short transmit preamble might give slightly better performance.

+- Transmit Power: Lowering the output power level lets you reduce the chance of interference with other nearby access points but reduces the range of your adapter. - Wireless Mode: Select the wireless protocols you will use.
 Depending on your wireless adapter, you can choose some or all of the available 802.11 wireless protocols.
-Note that if the wireless network you are communicating with uses the 108 Mbps 802.11g mode, you must include that in your selection (for example, if you are using the WPN111 with the NETGEAR WGT624 108 Mbps Wireless Firewall Router). - Fragmentation Threshold: This is the maximum packet size used for fragmentation.
+Note that, if the wireless network you are communicating with uses the 108Mb Turbo mode, you must include that in your selection. - Fragmentation Threshold: This is the maximum packet size used for fragmentation.
 Packets larger than the size programmed in this field will be fragmented.
-The Fragmentation Threshold value must be larger than the RTS/CTS Threshold value.

-• RTS/CTS Threshold: RTS is request to send and CTS is clear to send; their purpose is to avoid collisions.
+The Fragment Threshold value must be larger than the RTS Threshold value. - RTS/CTS Threshold: RTS is request to send and CTS is clear to send; their purpose is to avoid collisions.
 RTS/CTS will be enabled if the data frame size is larger than the threshold value set here.
 The maximum frame size is 2346 octets, so if the threshold is 2346, RTS/CTS will be disabled.